Posts

 Image

-The saints in Thessalonica responded to the preaching of the Gospel by turning from “ idols to serve the living and true God .”
-Their life orientation changed radically because of their new faith in and allegiance to Jesus Christ.
-Rather than a comfortable life in Macedonia, they chose a path that virtually guaranteed opposition and persecution.
+The Church of Thessalonica began to serve the Living God and wait eagerly for the arrival of His Son from Heaven – 1 Thessalonians 1:8-10.
+The saints of Thessalonica responded to the preaching of the Gospel by turning “ from idols to serve the living and true God .”
+Their life orientation changed radically because of their new allegiance to Jesus Christ.
+Rather than a comfortable life in Macedonia, they chose a path that guaranteed opposition, trials, and even persecution.

 Day of Wrath